ckitsoulis/ELDAR/README.md

 # GenomeAssembly-Statistics

-A script to calculate statistics for genome/draft assemblies coming from a FASTA file, additionally to common N50 - L50, defined by the user, alongside with total assembly length.
+A script to calculate statistics for genome/draft assemblies coming from a FASTA file, additionally to common N50 - L50, alongside with auto-calculated total assembly length.
 The statistics are saved in a .csv file.

 ## Arguments